Best Practices for Securing Cloud-Based Applications and Infrastructure

 While it’s impossible to say whether the cloud is more or less secure than on-premises, misconfigurations across these open, more centralized environments can ripple in an exponential way that you don’t see in traditional deployments.
 So, securing privilege in the cloud has become an enterprise imperative.

-Identifying Quick Wins for Extending Privileged Access Security into the Cloud: Three Real-World CyberArk Use Cases
+Identifying Quick Wins for Extending Privileged Access Management into the Cloud: Three Real-World CyberArk Use Cases

 Use Case 1: Securing Root and Privileged Access into Cloud Management Consoles